danny-elz/CarRepairMangement/README.md

-### CarRepairManagement System
+### Car Repair Management System

-Welcome to the **CarRepairManagement System** repository!
 This application is a console-based management system designed to handle vehicle, inventory, and repair data for a car repair shop.
 It allows users to perform CRUD (Create, Read, Update, Delete) operations on vehicles, inventory, and repairs while ensuring data integrity and proper exception handling.

 #### Table of Contents